cilium/cilium/Documentation/concepts/networking/ipam/index.rst

 IP Address Management (IPAM) is responsible for the allocation and management of IP addresses used by network endpoints (container and others) managed by Cilium.
-Various IPAM modes are supported to the meet the needs of different
+Various IPAM modes are supported to meet the needs of different users:
-users:

 .. toctree::
    :maxdepth: 1